Privy

 });

-// Decrypt with attestation
+// Decrypt a handle with attestation (e.g. check if the user won)

-const result = await zap.attestedDecrypt(walletClient, [encryptedHandle]);
+const [result] = await zap.attestedDecrypt(walletClient, [encryptedHandle]);

 ```